nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting progress from a student: `del -p`
 {:.no_toc}
-Removes a progress entry from the student at the specified student index.
+Removes the latest progress entry from the student at the specified student index.

 Format: `del -p STUDENT_INDEX`

-* Deletes the `PROGRESS` for the student at the specified `STUDENT_INDEX`.
+* Deletes the most recently added `PROGRESS` from the student at the specified `STUDENT_INDEX`.
 * The index refers to the index number shown in the Student Panel.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `del -p 2` deletes the progress of the 2nd student displayed in the Student Panel.
+* `list` followed by `del -p 2` deletes the latest progress of the 2nd student displayed in the Student Panel.

 > :bulb: Using this command will update the Student Panel to only display the edited student.

-## 5.2 Lesson Commands
+## **5.2 Lesson Commands**

 ### Adding a lesson: `add -l`
 {:.no_toc}